NocturnalNebula/litstash/readMe.txt

 also normal for the Wayback Machine to be slow during high-traffic hours.
 If the connection times out or is reset, it will retry in 5 seconds.

+Additionally, litstash sleeps for ~2 seconds between requests to reduce the load on the server.

 * Downloading from the Wayback Machine and getting errors?
 Try a different capture of the same submission.
 If batch downloading many submissions, some may create errors and be skipped.
 Look for a different